ICANN Resolutions » Extension of Ombudsman Contract

 Important note: The Board Resolutions are as reported in the Board Meeting Transcripts, Minutes & Resolutions portion of ICANN's website.
 Only the words contained in the Resolutions themselves represent the official acts of the Board.
 The explanatory text provided through this database (including the summary, implementation actions, identification of related resolutions, and additional information) is an interpretation or an explanation that has no official authority and does not represent the purpose behind the Board actions, nor does any explanations or interpretations modify or override the Resolutions themselves.
 Resolutions can only be modified through further act of the ICANN Board.

-Whereas, the current Ombudsman's contract concluded on 30 June 2018.
+Whereas, the current Ombuds' contract concluded on 30 June 2020.

-Resolved (2018.07.18.17), the Board approves the extension of Herb Waye's contract to serve as ICANN's Ombudsman for two additional years, covering the time period from 1 July 2018 through 30 June 2020, or until the Board selects ICANN's next Ombudsman, whichever is sooner.
+Resolved (2020.07.09.04), the Board approves the extension of Herb Waye's most recent contract to cover the time period from 1 July 2020 through 30 June 2025, or until the Board appoints ICANN's next Ombuds, whichever is sooner.

-Resolved (2018.07.18.18), the Board directs the President and CEO, or his designee(s), to take all steps necessary to effectuate the Ombudsman's contract extension.
+Resolved (2020.07.09.05), the Board directs the President and CEO, or his designee(s), to take all steps necessary to effectuate the Ombuds' contract extension as indicated in the prior resolution.

-ICANN's Bylaws require ICANN to maintain an Office of the Ombudsman.
+ICANN's Bylaws require ICANN to maintain an Office of the Ombuds.
 (See Article 5 of the Bylaws at https://www.icann.org/resources/pages/governance/bylaws-en/#article5.)
-Having an ICANN Ombudsman positively affects the transparency and accountability of ICANN as the Ombudsman is one of the three main accountability mechanisms within ICANN.
-Accordingly, maintaining an appropriate Office of the Ombudsman squarely supports ICANN's mission, and is within the public interest.
+Having an ICANN Ombuds positively affects the transparency and accountability of ICANN as the Ombudsman is one of the three main accountability mechanisms within ICANN.
+Accordingly, maintaining an appropriate Office of the Ombuds squarely supports ICANN's mission, and is within the public interest.

-The current Ombudsman, Herb Waye, was appointed as ICANN's Ombudsman in July 2016, and his current contract expired on 30 June 2018.
-A new Ombudsman has not yet been selected since searching for ICANN's next Ombudsman before the Work Stream 2 work relating to the scope of the Ombudsman's office is completed may prove inefficient and premature.
-However, ICANN must ensure that the Ombudsman's office remains operational during this time period.
-Mr. Waye, has been serving as the Ombudsman for approximately two years, and served as the Adjunct Ombudsman for 10 years prior to that.
-He is extremely familiar with and well versed in the complex issues facing ICANN.
-By all accounts, Mr. Waye has been serving ICANN well as the Ombudsman since his term began in July 2016.
+The current Ombuds, Herb Waye, has been in place for approximately four years, and he served as Adjunct Ombuds for 10 years prior to that.
+He is extremely familiar with and well versed in the complex issues facing ICANN and has become quite well known throughout the ICANN community.
+By all accounts, Mr. Waye has been serving ICANN well as the Ombuds since his tenure began in July 2016.

-The Board also notes that there are discussions to possibly add a new Adjunct Ombudsman, a role that the current Ombudsman served for 10 years before becoming ICANN's Ombudsman.
-This is, in part, specific response to make sure the Office can address complaints that may be submitted pursuant to the Community Anti-Harassment Policy.
+The Board also notes that Mr. Waye has successfully integrated a new Adjunct Ombuds, which has addressed some of the CCWG-Accountability WS2 recommendations about diversity.
+This is, in part, was in specific response to make sure the Office can address complaints that may be submitted pursuant to the Community Anti-Harassment Policy.

-As there has been a budget for an ICANN Ombudsman since 2004 when the first Ombudsman was appointed, this decision does not have a financial impact on ICANN, the community, or the public that was not already anticipated or included in the budget, outside of the anticipated potential costs of the search for the new Ombudsman.
+As there has been a budget for an ICANN Ombuds since 2004 when the first Ombuds was appointed, this decision does not have a financial impact on ICANN, the community, or the public that is not already anticipated or included in the budget.
 This decision will not have any impact on the security, stability or resiliency of the domain name system.

 This decision is an Organizational Administrative Function that does not require public comment.